Idarbs/Network-Configuration/README.md

 # Home Lab Networking
 This project showcases my ability to configure networks and network devices.
-It also showcases my knowledge on topics such as: Dynamic Routing, Inter-VLAN Routing, IPv4 & IPv6, Spanning Tree, DHCP, First-Hop Redundancy, EtherChannels, Port Security, Logging Messages, DNS, and More.
+It also showcases my knowledge on topics such as: Dynamic Routing, Inter-VLAN Routing, IPv4 & IPv6, Spanning Tree, DHCP, First-Hop Redundancy, EtherChannels, Port Security, Logging Messages, DNS, and More. <br/>
+Feel free to check out the Packet Tracer file to see every network device's configuration! <br/>

 ## Table Of Contents